Itamichan/Japan-Wanderlust/README.md

 ### Goals

-#### Blue in the Maze goal
+#### JapanWanderlust goal

-The goal of this web page is to make available a cute labyrinth game which will ensure a high conversion of users.
+The main goal of the JapanWanderlust is  to allow the potential traveler to get in contact with the best suited Travel Agency in order to travel to Japan.

 **Target audience is:**
-* People above 13 years.
+* People 18 years old and above.
-* People interested in short, online games.
-* People interested in solving puzzles, in special mazes.
+* People interested in Japan culture and scenery.
+* People who want to have a tailor made trip plan.
+* Travel Agencies who want to reach the market of people who tend to plan their trips by themselves.

 #### Business goals

-* Create a fun game.
+* Create a platform that allows the potential customer to get in contact with the best suited Travel Agency.
-* Have a high conversion rate.
+* Have well structured database.
-* Have a fully working game with an attractive design.
+* Have an attractive design of the web page.
+* Have user friendly experience on the page.
+* Collaborate with Travel Agencies which are willing to provide their travel packages information.

 #### Customer goals

-* Play a functional game and potentially win it.
-* Use a web page which has an easy navigation.
+* Users:
+    * Get a tailored made traveling plan.
+    * Potentially get a travel package that will suit their needs the best.
+    * They want to find a large variety of travel destinations to Japan.
+    * Possibility to contact he Travel Agency if they are interested in the received offer.

+* Travel Agency:
+    * Sell their travel packages to Japan.
+    * Get information regarding users' travel preferences in order to update or create new travel packages.

 Both business and customer goals are addressed through user stories.